mukithasan232/mukit-portfolio-site/README.md

 ## 🚢 Deployment

-This project is optimized for deployment on **Vercel**.
+This project is optimized for deployment on **Netlify**.

 1. Push your code to GitHub.
-2. Import the project in Vercel.
+2. Import the project in Netlify.
 3. Deploy!
 (Next.js settings are auto-detected).

 ## 📄 License